 In this section of the paper, we explicate the theoretical mechanisms tying labor supply shocks to long-run electoral behavior.
-Our starting point is the premise that the magnitude of the initial shock is of the utmost importance.
-Labor supply shocks of a sufficiently profound magnitude create a new institutional equilibrium that recasts the relationship between lord and peasant, producing more inclusive political traditions that, in the long run, structure mass political behavior.
+Our starting point is the premise that the magnitude of the initial shock is crucial.
+Labor supply shocks that are sufficiently profound create a new institutional equilibrium that recasts the relationship between lord and peasant, producing more inclusive political traditions that, in the long run, structure mass political behavior.
 Labor supply shocks that are weaker lead to a retrenchment of socioeconomic hierarchies and obligations, producing exclusionary political traditions that also structure mass political behavior, albeit in a very different way.

 Consider the relationship between labor supply shocks and labor coercion.
 If a demographic collapse radically reduces the labor supply, then this has two immediate consequences.
-The first is that the shadow price of the coerced laborer's labor skyrockets.
+First, the shadow price of the coerced worker's labor skyrockets.
 The economic returns to work outside the manor to which the laborer is bound become much greater, so the attractiveness of risking punishment by seeking employment elsewhere increases significantly.
 For the elites, keeping what remains of the labor force in place requires either an increase in wages (and a lessening of customary obligations) or greater investment in the monitoring and punishment of laborers.
-Presuming that there are economies of scale in policing labor, the per-laborer cost of dissuading exit through coercion will be exorbitantly high.
+Given economies of scale in policing labor, the per-laborer cost of dissuading exit through coercion will be exorbitantly high.
 Thus, unless labor productivity increases immensely as a consequence of the shock, movement towards an incipient free wage regime will be seen by elites as the least detrimental option.

-The second consequence of a major reduction in the labor supply concerns the prospects for coordination among agrarian elites.
-Given the reality of a decimated labor force, the competition among agrarian elites for laborers will be quite intense: Success or failure in poaching the labor of neighboring manors may mean the difference between bringing a crop to harvest or having it rot in the fields.
+The second consequence of a negative labor supply shock concerns the prospects for coordination among agrarian elites.
+Given the reality of a decimated labor force, the competition among elites for laborers will be quite intense: Success or failure in poaching the labor of neighboring manors may mean the difference between bringing a crop to harvest or having it rot in the fields.
 Consequently, to keep wages low and laborers on their manors, elites must expend significant effort in creating and policing an anti-poaching cartel among themselves.
 The larger the shock, however, the greater the returns to each member of the elite from defecting from the cartel.
 Thus, for a sufficiently large shock, maintaining the anti-poaching cartel will be next to impossible.
 An incipient free wage regime emerges by default.

 If the shock to the labor supply is relatively minor, then these dynamics will be very different.
 With only a moderate reduction in the labor force, the returns to laborers from fleeing their manors will be smaller and for elites the per-laborer cost of dissuading exit through coercion will be much more manageable.
-Moreover, given the smaller returns to elites from poaching the laborers of their peers, it will be feasible to sustain an agrarian cartel.
+Moreover, given the smaller returns to elites from poaching the laborers of their peers, it will be feasible to sustain a cartel.
 Consequently, whereas large labor supply shocks will prompt an early exit from labor coercion, smaller shocks will be associated with its persistence.